AndrewAlva/OG_Brunch/README.md

 My first brunch boilerplate created from scratch.

+## Some cool features
+* Grid system based on SCSS vars and formulas/functions to set and calculate:
+	* Columns
+	* Gutters
+	* Left/right margin of the whole grid

 ## Development Environment
 Hi there, this project is built by npm and brunch.
 It's coded oriented to use "modules" and "objects" of HTML and CSS with Jade and SCSS.